-You may not be able to easily relate to my story if you don’t have kids, but this kind of news to a parent is similar to any of the following bad news you may encounter in your career.
+You may not easily relate to my story if you don’t have kids, but this kind of news to a parent is similar to any of the following bad news you could receive in your career:

-- Being laid off unexpectedly right before the holiday – This is what’s happening to the teachers at this school without any warning
+- Being laid off unexpectedly right before the holidays – This is what’s happening to the teachers at this school without any warning.

-- Not getting an offer after you aced all the interviews – None of the teachers or parents knew this was coming.
+- Not getting a job offer after you aced all the interviews – None of the teachers or parents knew this was coming.
 Everyone was happy and thriving at this school.

-- Being blamed for something you did not do at work – Teachers and parents are given no choice but to accept this decision.
-We still don’t know to this day what went wrong.
-The school director declined to explain or show her face anymore.
+- Being blamed for something you did not do at work – Teachers and parents were given no choice but to accept this decision.
+To this day, we still don’t know what went wrong.
+The school director declined to explain, nor will she show her face any more.

 - Stay Calm – This is harder than it sounds.
-When we are “wronged,” it will make our blood boil and our head filled with anger and thoughts of retaliation.
+When we are “wronged,” it sill make our blood boil, and fill our head with anger and thoughts of retaliation.
 Resist!
 None of these thoughts help.
-What happened already happened.
-In all likelihood, it cannot be changed anymore.
-What we need to do is accept that it happened and keep a clear head so we can focus on how to overcome this obstacle.
+What happened already happened, and it probably can’t be changed any further.
+What we need to do now is accept that it happened and keep a clear head so we can focus on how to overcome this unexpected obstacle.

-- Be Thankful and Move On – This is perhaps the most counter-intuitive tip of how to be resilient as how can we be thankful at a time like this?
-Well, we all can and I say it’s the best thing to practice.
-It is what will separate those who succeed or fail in their career in the long term.
-Dwelling on the negative of what happened will only drag us down and become a burden in our subconscious.
-The longer we dwell the harder it is to move pass it and grow from it.
-Life continues as long as we are breathing.
+- Be Thankful and Move On – This is perhaps the most counter-intuitive tip of them all — “how can I be thankful at a time like this?”
 We can always find something in our lives to be thankful for.
-I am thankful for my family, for my new baby (I am giving birth in 3 weeks), for good friends, for the ability to help others through this blog.
-I am not just saying this because it’s Thanksgiving.
-Thankfulness is something we can draw on all year around.
-It is what can inspire us to still see the good in our world in the face of unfairness and give us the energy to become even better people and professionals.
+I am thankful for my family, my new baby, good friends, and the ability to help others through this newsletter and my career advice blog.
+Thankfulness is something we can draw on all year ’round.
+It is what can inspire us to see the good in our world in the face of unfairness, and give us the energy to become even better people and professionals.